MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 - `int getBiome(x, z)` - returns the id of the biome by coordinates
 - `void setBiome(x, z, id)` - sets the id of the biome by coordinates
 - `float getBiomeTemperatureAt(x, y, z)` - returns the biome temperature by coordinates
-- `boolean isChunkLoaded(chunkX, chunkZ)` - returns whether the chunk is loaded by coordinates
+- `boolean isChunkLoaded(chunkX, chunkZ)` - returns whether the chunk is loaded by the chunk coordinates
+- `boolean isChunkLoadedAt(x, z)` - returns whether the chunk is loaded by the block coordinates
 - `int getChunkState(chunkX, chunkZ)` - returns the chunk loading state by the chunk coordinates
+- `int getChunkStateAt(x, z)` - returns the chunk loading state by block coordinates
 - `boolean canSeeSky(x, y, z)` - returns whether the sky is visible from a given point
 - `int getGrassColor(x, z)` - returns the color of the grass
+- `void destroyBlock(x, y, z[, drop])` - destroys the block at coordinates, if `drop` is `true`, then the block drops resources as if destroyed by a non-player
+- `void explode(x, y, z, power[, fire])` - produces an explosion at coordinates
+- `long spawnEntity(x, y, z, int type)` - creates an entity by numeric type and returns
+- `long spawnEntity(x, y, z, string type)` - creates an entity by string type and returns it, syntax options: `type_name`, `namespace:type_name`, `namespace:type_name:init_data`
+- `long spawnEntity(x, y, z, namespace, typeName, initData)` - creates an entity by namespace, type name and initialization data and returns it
-- `long spawnDroppedItem(x, y, z, id, count, data, extra)` - creates a dropped item and returns the id of the entity
+- `long spawnDroppedItem(x, y, z, id, count, data[, extra)` - creates a dropped item and returns the id of the entity
+- `void spawnExpOrbs(x, y, z, expAmount)` - creates an experience orb on coordinates, with a total value of `expAmount`
-- `long[] fetchEntititesInAABB(x1, y1, z1, x2, y2, z2, type, blacklist)` - returns a list of entity ids in a given box that correspond to the given type `type` if the `blacklist` value is `false` and all, except for entities not of this type, if `blacklist` is `true`
+- `long[] listEntititesInAABB(x1, y1, z1, x2, y2, z2[, type[, blacklist]])` - returns a list of entity ids in a given box that correspond to the given type `type` if the `blacklist` value is `false`, and all, except for entities not of this type, if `blacklist` is `true`

 ### Methods for random access to BlockSource